ryanoconnor7/chaminadeDocs/lirr/overview.md

 ![](photo.jpeg)

-In order, the columns display: line color, destination, schedule time, estimated time of arrival/status, & track number.
+In order, the columns display: line color, destination, scheduled time, estimated time of arrival/status, & track number.

 ## How it Works